mahmood-asadi/ai-vision-block/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you find a bug or have a feature request, feel free to open an issue.
+Feel free to open an issue if you find a bug or have a feature request.

 ## 📜 License